 Historic Old Route 66 is right going through Springfield, the capital city of Illinois, 207 miles south of Chicago.
 There are so much to do and see in that you need at least two days to really get the most out of the city.
 Springfield is rich in history, particularly in relation to Abraham Lincoln, who lived here before becoming the 16th President of the USA.
 We strongly suggest you visit the Lincoln Tomb, Lincoln Presidential Library and Museum, Lincoln Home, and the historic State Capitol Building.

 If you visit Springfield at the end of September, you’ll get to experience the International Route 66 Mother Road Festival.
 The three-day event is so much fun with live bands, great food and about a thousand hot rods to admire.
-Don’t forget to check out the Mother Road Collection watches produced by Sangamon Watch Company, and come to pick up a 2021 edition Mother Road Route 66 passport!
+Don’t forget to check out the Mother Road Collection watches produced by Sangamon Watch Company, and come to pick up a new edition Mother Road Route 66 passport!

 What to See